 From flush mounts to wall sconces, chandeliers and pendant lights, Shades of Light carries a huge variety of figures in just about every style and trend you can think of.
 You'll find modern chandeliers that look like stars, Mid-Century Modern drums and brass and glass sconces for both indoor and outdoor lighting.
 Prices vary, with sconces starting at $21 going up well over $200, and chandeliers starting at $100 and topping out at more than $5,000.

-Home Depot can be great for all of your home renovation needs, but even if you're not going through a full gut remodel, you can use their selection of lighting fixtures to spruce up the bathroom, your vanity station, kitchen and more.
+Home Depot can be great for all of your home renovation needs, but even if you're not going through a full gut remodel, you can use its selection of lighting fixtures to spruce up the bathroom, your vanity station, kitchen, and more.
 Many of Home Depot's items ship free, or can be picked up in-store, and the prices are some of the lowest and most reasonable, with things like 4-light chrome mounted fixtures for under $100 and track lighting fixtures under $150.
 You can even find chic, industrial chandeliers for less than $200.